clementlandrin/UI_IGR203/README.md

 Warning : this application is based on the position of events get from touch listener and has been designed with a Samsung J3.
 Using an another device may create some touch problems.

-A functionnal version of the application is available downloading the commit tagged "Presentable".

 When launching the app, the first view of a restaurant room appears.
 To select a table, click on it.